joyboseroy/indus_decipher/README.md

 synthetic continuum.
-The headline finding -- real order-2-conditioned sequential structure at order 3, validated against independent nulls, archaeological stratification, two real languages at matched scale, and now the actual classic-literature corpus itself (+0.147 bits, essentially identical to the original +0.143) -- has survived several rounds of adversarial self-checking, including two corrections where the initial framing overstated what the evidence showed (see "The synthetic continuum" and the note after "Order 3 is validated..." below).
+The headline finding -- real order-2-conditioned sequential structure at order 3, validated against independent nulls, archaeological stratification, two real languages at matched scale, and now the actual classic-literature corpus itself (+0.158 bits, compared with +0.143 in the independent 2,543-inscription corpus) -- has survived several rounds of adversarial self-checking, including two corrections where the initial framing overstated what the evidence showed (see "The synthetic continuum" and the note after "Order 3 is validated..." below).
 A